sdhage1502/sdhage1502/README.md

 🎓 **MCA Graduate (2025)** who loves building fast, scalable web apps and getting hands-on with data pipelines.

-💼 Most recently a **Next.js Developer Intern** at **Meru Technosoft Pvt.
-Ltd.** (Nov 2025–Mar 2026), building high-performance apps with Server Components, ISR, and headless CMS integrations.
+💼 Most recently a **Software Developer** at **Meru Technosoft** (Nov 2025–Apr 2026), building high-performance apps with Server Components, ISR, and headless CMS integrations.

-🏢 Also worked as a **Software Developer Intern** at **Hexadecimal Software Pvt.
-Ltd.** (Sep 2024–Apr 2025), shipping accessible, production-ready UI components.
+🏢 Also worked as a **Software Engineer Intern** at **Hexadecimal Software Pvt.
+Ltd.**, Noida (Sep 2024–May 2025), shipping accessible, production-ready UI components.

-🔎 Currently looking for full-time opportunities as a Full Stack / Frontend / Data Engineer.
+📈 13 months of experience across 2 companies, working remotely on real production codebases.

+🔎 Open to Frontend & Full Stack roles — Pune or Remote.

 🌟 **Mission**: To build scalable, user-centric products — from pixel-perfect frontends to clean, reliable data pipelines.